-The Government says it intends to protect the rights of EU citizens living in the UK now that the UK has left.
+However, the Government says it intends to protect the rights of EU citizens living in the UK now that the UK has left.
 This is subject to negotiations with the EU and the final Brexit deal.

-When the UK leaves the EU, all EU citizens and their families in the UK will need to obtain immigration status.
+All EU citizens and their families in the UK will need to obtain immigration status.

 This may be either:

 The immigration status you can apply for will be depend on your circumstances and certain requirements.
 The Home Office will provide more information in due course.
 The Home Office also offers advice on immigration arrangements for EU citizens moving to the UK after Brexit if the UK leaves the EU without a deal.

 For advice about your rights and to help you find a solicitor: